Soccer-Everton acquired by U.S. private equity firm 777 Partners | Sports-Games

 Everton have been sold to 777 Partners, the struggling Premier League club said on Friday, with the U.S. private equity firm taking over from Farhad Moshiri in a deal reportedly worth more than 550 million pounds ($685 million).

+The Miami-based investment fund said it had signed an agreement with British-Iranian billionaire Moshiri to acquire his 94.1% stake in the club.
+"We are truly humbled by the opportunity to become part of the Everton family as custodians of the club, and consider it a privilege to be able to build on its proud heritage and values," said Josh Wander, founder and managing partner of 777 Partners.

+The firm 777 Partners has a number of clubs in its portfolio, including Italian side Genoa and Belgian team Standard Liege, while they also have stakes in LaLiga club Sevilla and Australian A-League side Melbourne Victory.
+Moshiri, a former Arsenal shareholder, first bought a 49.9% stake in Everton in 2016.
+By January 2022, he had increased his stake to 94.1% with a 100 million pounds capital injection.

-Everton narrowly avoided relegation from the top flight in each of the last two seasons and are currently 18th in the standings without a win in four games this season. ($1 = 0.8041 pounds)
+But despite investing nearly 750 million euros ($799.65 million) in transfers to build the squad since Moshiri's arrival, Everton have slipped out of the top half of the table to fight relegation battles in recent seasons.
+Everton narrowly avoided relegation from the top flight in each of the last two seasons and are currently 18th in the standings without a win in four games this season. ($1 = 0.8041 pounds) ($1 = 0.9379 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)